Last updated on September 21st, 2023 at 12:38 pm

 - Chimneys

-The vigour and energy portrayed in this majestic dance of the honeybees will communicate the new nest site’s potential success, direction and distance.
+The vigour and energy portrayed in this majestic dance communicate the new nest site’s potential success, direction and distance.

-Other scouts will be persuaded to inspect the location if this dance is performed with particular vigour and energy.
+Other scouts will be persuaded to inspect the location of the dance is’ attractive’ enough.

-This time frame for this process is approximately three days, with one location displaying itself as a new winner.
-The decision is made once a potential nest site gets approximately 80% of the scout bees’ approval.
+This time frame for these house-hunting trips is roughly three days and only ends when one potential nest site gets approximately 80% of the scout bees’ approval.

 Once this startlingly democratic process has been completed, the whole swarm will take flight, with scout bees flying above the swarm to guide it safely to the new location.